Understanding Northwestern's Carbon Footprint

 Greenhouse gas emissions are divided into three categories, or scopes, based on the sources of the emissions.

 - Scope 1 includes direct emissions from sources that are owned or controlled by Northwestern.
-For example, this scope includes emissions from the combustion of natural gas used for heating.
+This scope includes emissions from the combustion of natural gas used for heating and cooling campus buildings.

-- Scope 2 emissions are indirect emissions from sources that are generated upstream from the organization.
-This includes emissions from the consumption of purchased electricity.
+- Scope 2 emissions are indirect emissions from sources upstream from the University.
+This includes emissions associated with the generation of the electricity consumed on campus.

-- Scope 3 includes sources that are not owned or directly controlled by Northwestern but are related to Northwestern activities.
-This includes emissions produced by Northwestern commuters and companies that transport materials to campus.
-It also includes emissions from travel for University activities, such as flights to conferences and study abroad travel, as well as the institution’s waste management practices.
+- Scope 3 emissions come from sources that are not owned or directly controlled by Northwestern but are related to Northwestern activities.
+This includes emissions from commuting, business travel, and waste disposal.

-The University will utilize results of the greenhouse gas emissions inventory to create a strategic approach to reducing emissions.
+The University will utilize the results of the greenhouse gas emissions inventory to create a strategic approach to reducing emissions.
 Ongoing measurement will make it possible to evaluate the impact of our campus community efforts and adjust our strategies as needed until we reach our goal of zero net emissions by 2050.
-The 2016 Greenhouse Gas Emissions inventory can be accessed here.